Which do you want to hear first, the good news or the bad news?

 At CharityEngine, we advise our clients to make sure their nonprofit’s recurring gifts (sustainers, memberships, pledges) are a rock-solid foundation.
-Clients like Wounded Warrior Project boast more than 250,000 regular monthly donors with a 99% retention rate, which is almost unheard of in the nonprofit world!
+Clients like Wounded Warrior Project have thousands of monthly donors with an industry-high retention rate!

 1. Say "hello" and "thank you" often to turn one-time donors into recurring donors.